aireilly/openshift-mkdocs/docs/scalability_and_performance/managing-bare-metal-hosts.md

     !!! note
         You can also manage the number of bare metal nodes using the `oc scale` command and the appropriate bare metal compute machine set.

-### Automatically scaling machines to the number of available bare metal hosts
+### Automatically scaling machines to the number of available bare metal hosts {#automatically-scaling-machines-to-available-bare-metal-hosts_managing-bare-metal-hosts}

 To automatically create the number of `Machine` objects that matches the number of available `BareMetalHost` objects, add a `metal3.io/autoscale-to-hosts` annotation to the `MachineSet` object.